- Opening times and what to expect - January 2021 onwards

 - Alumni and external library members

-We remain open for BU students, staff and postgrauate researchers who are living locally and need to access study space or borrow books.
-You will find our opening times below.
+We are open for BU students and researchers who are living locally and have an essential need of study space or to borrow books.
+Check our opening times below.
 We regret that due to the continuing Covid-19 restrictions, we are not open for external library users.

 All study spaces (with or without a computer) are for quiet individual study only, and will need to be pre-booked.
 See more details about study spaces or go straight to our booking system to reserve a library study space now.

-Our Reserve & Collect service enables you to request and borrow print copies of books, for collection between 9am - 4.45pm Monday to Friday only.
+Use our Reserve & Collect service to request and borrow print copies of books, for collection between 9am - 4.45pm Monday to Friday only.
 We will email you when the books you have requested are ready to collect.

 Printers and laptop loans are available.
-(Laptop loans at Weston Library are not yet in service.)
-Booking is not required if you just wish to borrow a laptop to take elsewhere on campus, or for the quick use of a printer - as long as you have already sent your work to the print queue.
-Please be prepared to queue for entry to the Library, especially at peak times.
+Booking is not required if you just wish to borrow a laptop to take elsewhere on campus, or for quick use of a printer - as long as you have already sent your work to the print queue.

 Extra cleaning is in place, but you will be expected to wipe down any university computer or printer that you need to touch, before and after use.